Roles and Background

 I am a Teaching Fellow in Sociology, responsible for convening a number of undergraduate and PGT modules.
 I am also the Deputy Director of Undergraduate Studies in Sociology.

-I completed my PhD at Warwick in 2016 and my research interests centre around re-narrating the histories of international institutions in order to understand the significance of colonialism in their formation.
+I completed my PhD at Warwick in 2016 and my work is around re-narrating the histories of international institutions in order to understand the significance of colonialism in their formation.
 Prior to this, I completed a BA (Hons) in Sociology with a Specialism in Research Methods and an MA in Social Research.

 Funding: Economic and Social Research Council (via the Warwick Social Sciences Doctoral Training Centre)